gupta409/Algorithms-Implementation/src/com/csci4041/hw2/problem2/README.md

-# Topological Sort : Problem Statement
+# Topological Sort: Problem Statement
-In this problem the input file will have classes listed with their prerequisites.
+In this problem, the input file will have classes listed with their prerequisites.
 Your output.txt should list a valid order for taking all of these classes while meeting all the prerequisites.
 You may assume there are no circular prerequisites (i.e. class A requires class B. Class B requires class
 C. Class C requires class A).
 You may assume all classes that are prerequisites of another are listed.